 That said, your blog will only fail if you give up.
 Most bloggers give up after losing their enthusiasm because their audience doesn’t grow quickly enough.

-Here is my Golden Rule to prevent this from happening – plan your content and stick to the plan.
+The content Golden Rule: plan your content and stick to the plan.

 I use G Suite to run my blog.
 The whole show lives and breathes there.
 It enables me to scribble down ideas in Google Keep (note taker app), organise my content in Google Sheets, write my blog posts in Google Docs, schedule posts with Google Calendar, save all my work in Google Drive, and survey my audience with Google Forms!